Floaters and Flashes

 While some floaters may remain in your vision, many of them will fade over time and become less bothersome.
 Even if you have had some floaters for years, you should have an eye examination immediately if you notice new ones.

-There is no specific treatment for separation of the vitreous gel from the retina.
-Medications can be used to help alleviate symptoms from migraine.
-Laser therapy or surgery may be required for retinal tears.
+There is no specific treatment for separation of the vitreous gel from the retina although laser or freezing therapy or surgery may be required for retinal tears.

 For more information, see the Comprehensive Ophthalmology and Cataract Sugery Clinic and the complete Clinic Services listing of the U-M Kellogg Eye Center.